aws-samples/aws-modernization-with-exasol/content/5_AdvancedAnalytics/05_04_use_case.md

 		DISTRIBUTE BY "SK_ID_CURR"
 	);

-Load the dataset with the following command into the table <i>TRAIN</i>
+Load the dataset with the following command into the table _TRAIN_

 	IMPORT INTO TRAIN FROM CSV AT S3_EXASOL_DATA
 	FILE 'SOURCE_DATA/CREDIT_APPLICATION/CREDIT_DATA.csv'

-This is the same connection we have used previously to load the <i>RETAIL</i> data for testing the Exasol database deployment.
+This is the same connection we have used previously to load the _RETAIL_ data for testing the Exasol database deployment.

 ### Create the Datasets

 First of all we create training sets of 50.000, 100.000 and 200.000 records in size.
-We will simply select the first n-th records from the <i>TRAIN</i> table:
+We will simply select the first n-th records from the _TRAIN_ table:

 	CREATE OR REPLACE VIEW TRAIN_50K AS (
 		SELECT *